Skip to main content

 Growth Hormone Peptides and Metabolic Optimization

 Beyond traditional hormone replacement, advanced protocols incorporating Growth Hormone Releasing Peptides (GHRPs) and Growth Hormone Releasing Hormones (GHRHs) offer a sophisticated avenue for metabolic optimization during perimenopause.
-These peptides stimulate the pulsatile release of endogenous (GH) from the pituitary gland, which naturally declines with age.
+These peptides stimulate the pulsatile release of endogenous growth hormone (GH) from the pituitary gland, which naturally declines with age.
 GH exerts profound metabolic effects, including promoting lipolysis (fat breakdown), increasing lean muscle mass, and improving insulin sensitivity.

 • Sermorelin ∞ A GHRH analog, Sermorelin stimulates the pituitary to release GH.
 Its action is physiological, promoting natural GH secretion patterns.
 This can lead to improved body composition, enhanced fat loss, and better glucose regulation by supporting muscle mass and reducing adipose tissue.